deepdrive/deepdrive-api/README.md

 A reference client implementation in python can be found in [client.py](deepdrive_api/client.py).

-To install the package, run: `pip3 install deepdrive-api`
+To install the package, run `pip3 install deepdrive-api`

 ## Development